KoLA: Carefully Benchmarking World Knowledge of Large Language Models: KoLA Benchmark

 \textbf{Known \& Evolving Data}: A common concern in evaluating LLMs is the fairness issue brought by variations in training data and the potential test data leakage risk.
 To minimize these biases, we propose the design of the following distinctive data sources:

 (1) \emph{Known Data Source}.
-Wikipedia\footnote{\url{https://www.wikipedia.org}} is an acknowledged high-quality knowledge-rich corpus containing over $6.6$ million English articles, which has been used in pre-training by numerous pre-trained language models since BERT~\cite{devlin2019bert,brown2020language,shuster2022blenderbot} and is widely included in open pre-training corpora~\cite{gao2020pile}.
+Wikipedia\footnote{\url{https://www.wikipedia.org}} is an acknowledged high-quality corpus containing over $6.6$ million English articles, which has been used in pre-training by numerous pre-trained models since BERT~\citep{devlin2019bert,brown2020language,shuster2022blenderbot} and is widely included in open pre-training corpora~\citep{gao2020pile}.
 Hence we believe assuming every LLM has been trained on Wikipedia is reasonable and adopt it as our known data source.
-Considering that many LLMs state they can only provide answers based on ``Content before 2021''~\footnote{\url{https://chat.openai.com}}, we select Wikidata5M~\cite{wang2021kepler}, a high-quality subset of Wikidata, as the basis, which allows linking to the 2019 version of Wikipedia dump, thus enabling the selection or reconstruction of downstream tasks' datasets.
+Considering that many LLMs state they can only provide answers based on ``Content before 2021''~\footnote{\url{https://chat.openai.com}}, we select Wikidata5M~\citep{wang2021kepler}, a high-quality subset of Wikidata, as the basis, which allows linking to the 2019 version of Wikipedia dump, thus enabling the selection or reconstruction of downstream tasks' datasets.

 (2) \emph{Evolving Data Source}.
-Considering the time required for model training~\cite{zeng2022glm}, it is less unlikely for newly emerged data to be timely trained by LLMs.
-Therefore, we have devised an evolving evaluation mechanism that continuously retrieves the web content published in recent $90$ days as the data source and constructs new datasets on them.
+Considering the time required for model training~\citep{zeng2022glm}, it is less unlikely for newly emerged data to be timely trained by LLMs.
+Therefore, we have devised an evolving evaluation mechanism that continuously retrieves the web content published in around recent $90$ days as the data source and constructs new datasets on them.
 This approach ensures fair assessment of LLMs' performance on unseen content and whether they ``secretly'' involve knowledge updating modules like the external search.
 Each update (we call it a \emph{Season} of KoLA) requires crawling a minimum of $500$ articles to support building test sets.
 For the first season reported in this paper, we adopt two kinds of data: factual news~\footnote{An open source news API at Github.
 URL: \url{https://github.com/ranahaani/GNews}} and fictional novels~\footnote{A well-known open license novel creating community.
 URL: \url{https://archiveofourown.org}}.
+We intend to persist for an additional $4$ seasons (approximately 1 year) to promptly integrate the forthcoming top LLMs.
+We anticipate that the consistently released reports can further support relevant researchers.